jpforcioli/github_howto_jsonrpc_api/007_device_management.rst

 How to enable the auto-link flag on a model device?
 +++++++++++++++++++++++++++++++++++++++++++++++++++

 Starting with FMG 7.0.3, this is no longer required.
-From Mantis #605560: *add linked_to_model to the default flag when adding model device to match GUI behavior when add from GUI*.
+From #605560: *add linked_to_model to the default flag when adding model device to match GUI behavior when add from GUI*.

 For older FMG version:

-Considering Mantis #0605560, it is not possible to create a model device and set the auto-link flag with a single API call.
+Considering #0605560, it is not possible to create a model device and set the auto-link flag with a single API call.
 We need two separate API calls.
 Below is the one to enable the auto-link on an already created  model device platform (ie. the first API call):

 **REQUEST**: